python-parsy/parsy/docs/primitives.rst

 .. data:: whitespace

-   A parser that matches and returns whitespace
+   A parser that matches and returns one or more whitespace characters

 .. data:: letter